-The Mountain Enterprise was founded in 1966 by Nedra Hawley Cooper, who produced the first editions on a blue Royal typewriter which is now at the Ridge Route Communities Museum & Historical Society in Frazier Park.
+The Mountain Enterprise was founded in 1966 by Jesse Hawley and Nedra Hawley Cooper.
+They produced the first editions on a blue Royal typewriter which is now at the Ridge Route Communities Museum & Historical Society in Frazier Park.

 After numerous owners over four decades, the paper’s ownership was consolidated in November of 2006 among the three working managers, Patric Hedlund, Gary Meyer and Pam Sturdevant.